How to buy gold from UOB: A step-by-step guide (2026)

 The minimum holding requirement and transaction is 5 grams of gold in the GSA.
 This means you must retain at least 5 grams after any conversion.
 For example, to convert 100 grams into a physical bar, your balance must be at least 105 grams.

 The GSA Physical Gold Conversion feature allows you to convert GSA holdings into 100g Argor Heraeus physical gold bars.
+Do note that you will also need to make an appointment via the UOB website if you wish to convert the gold.

 However, GSA holdings bought with CPF funds cannot be converted to physical gold.